purple-technology/serverless-trpc-subscriptions/README.md

 You should bind the subscription table to the web socket api so it can be used to connect, disconnect and handle subscriptions. $connect, $diconnect, $default reference lambdas which are created from the adaptors

-Now you just need to use the SST `sst/node` to connect it the adaptors to your infrastructure
+Now you just need to use the SST's `sst/node` to connect the adaptors to your infrastructure

 ```typescript
 //packages/functions/src/api/websocket/connect